 Australians benefit enormously from nuclear medicine and research activities.
 Around 1 in 2 Australians will use nuclear medicine in their lifetime.
 With these benefits comes a responsibility to safely manage our radioactive waste.

 Currently, Australia’s radioactive waste is stored in more than 100 locations around the country.
 Australia needs a single, safe, purpose-built radioactive waste management facility.

 Historical webpages and documents about the NRWMF can be found on the National Library of Australia’s web archive.
-We’re aware there are discrepancies with data capture of some documents in the archive; if you’re having difficulty accessing any documents, please contact us.
+We’re aware there are discrepancies with data capture of some documents in the archive.
+If you’re having difficulty accessing any documents, please contact us.